What to Do at the Gym

 The more lean muscle your body has ... the more calories you'll burn throughout the day.
 That's because muscle tissue is metabolically active, helping you burn calories, even at rest.

-For these reasons and more, resistance training is great for both building muscle and burning fat.
+For that reason, resistance training is great for both building muscle and burning fat.

 2. Cardio Exercises